 - Spray bottle

-- Cleaning solution: add warm water into the spray bottle and add a drop of mild soap (most preferably dishing soapy liquid).
+- Cleaning solution: add warm water into the spray bottle and add a mild soap drop (most preferably dishing soapy liquid).
 Shake the content gently and get ready to clean!
 Just a word of caution, avoid using harsh solvents or furniture polish as they’re too abrasive and can easily cause discoloration.

 - Dampen the soft cloth: don’t spray soapy water directly into the piano keys.
 Instead, spray the soapy mixture on the soft cloth to make it slightly damp.

 - Wipe off contaminants: when you’re done cleaning, pick a dry cotton cloth and use it to wipe off any soapy residue that might have gotten stuck in-between the keys.
+Later on, soap remainings dry out and leave a sturdy surface on the keys and discreetly damage the key.
+Many chemical agents contain an abrasive influence on the keys, while constant carelessness can lay painful and retroactive damage to the ivory keys.
+To dodge these occasions, use natural solutions mentioned up and down in this article.

-- Disinfect the piano keys: disinfecting a piano is very important especially during the flu or cold seasons.
+- Disinfect the piano keys: disinfecting a piano is very important, especially during the flu or cold seasons.
 To do this, make a solution comprising of 4 parts water and one part vinegar.
 Dip a clean cloth into the mixture and wring it well to make it damp.
 Clean each key thoroughly without leaving any moisture behind.
 Remember that vinegar can damage the keys if it’s left to stay on the surface for too long.

 How to clean ivory piano keys